Tileni97/BNPL-Risk-Analysis-/README.md

 ## Next Steps
 With more BNPL-specific data, this analysis could be enhanced by:
-1. Incorporating repayment behavior on smaller, shorter-term loans
+1. Incorporating repayment behaviour on smaller, shorter-term loans
-2. Analyzing the impact of multiple concurrent BNPL commitments
+2. Analysing the impact of multiple concurrent BNPL commitments
 3. Developing an automated risk scoring system specifically calibrated for BNPL lending patterns

 ---

 ## About Me
-Final-year Computer Science student specializing in data analytics and financial risk modeling.
+Final-year Computer Science student specialising in data analytics and financial risk modelling.
 Experienced in Python, SQL, and Power BI, with a focus on creating actionable insights from complex financial datasets.
 Connect with me on [LinkedIn](https://www.linkedin.com/in/your-profile).

 ## Repository Contents
 - `tabby_project.py`: Main analysis script
-- `default_by_grade_dti_heatmap.png`: Heat map visualization of default rates
+- `default_by_grade_dti_heatmap.png`: Heat map visualisation of default rates
 - `default_by_dti_range.png`: Bar chart of default rates by DTI
 - `risk_matrix.csv`: Exported risk segmentation data